boborodono/San_Antonio_Machine_Learning_SAML/README.md

 During early analysis we identified the following:
 - In general, women have a higher stroke risk.
 - Age is heavily related to stroke risk.
-The higher the age, the higher the rist.
+The higher the age, the higher the risk.
 However, after retirement age, women have a much higher risk than men.
 - Men have heart attacks more often than strokes.
 There is an increase in chance of cardiac episode once the patient has had a stroke.
 - More of the women in our dataset have a higher instance of hypertension.
 - Even though they had a higher instance of stroke cases, we see that women smoke less overall.
 - We do not see a preliminary relationship between marriage status or home location as related to stroke and gender.

+## Technology/Tools Utilized

 ## Dashboard

 Tools:

 Interactive elements:

 ## Communication Protocols